 Tree to 30 m, 3 m dbh.
 Bark dark reddish brown or almost black, fissured into oblong scales.
 Branchlets dark brown or black with dense grey silky tomentum.
 Leaves sub-evergreen, 3–12 × 1.5–5.5 cm, ovate to elliptic or lanceolate, grey-green or glaucous, leathery and glabrous, 8–12 secondary veins on each side of the midrib, margins entire or with four to nine teeth, apex acute to obtuse; petiole 0.3–1 cm long and glabrous.
+Male catkins crowded, drooping, lax, up to 7.5 cm long, bracts lanceolate.
 Infructescence 1.5–3 cm long with two to three cupules.
 Cupule cup-shaped, 2–2.4 × 0.5–0.8 cm; scales appressed and pubescent.
 Acorn ovoid, with one-third to half of its length enclosed in the cupule, 2–2.5 cm long, stylopodium persistent.
 Flowering April to May, fruiting August to October of the following year (Pakistan).
-Nasir 1976, Menitsky 2005.
-Distribution AFGHANISTAN; INDIA; NEPAL; PAKISTAN.
-Habitat Himalayan oak forest between 1600 and 2900 m asl.
-USDA Hardiness Zone 8.
-Conservation status Not evaluated.
-Illustration Menitsky 2005.
+(Nasir 1976; Menitsky 2005; Orwa 2009).

-With the exception of one old tree at High Beeches, Sussex that may be of this species, Quercus floribunda is represented in the United Kingdom by young specimens, all grown from EPAK 172, collected in Pakistan in 1995 and quite widely distributed to British gardens from Kew (as Q. glauca): there are plants at the Hillier Gardens (4 m in August 2006, 5.3 m in October 2008) and at Wakehurst Place.
-At Shaun Haddock’s Arboretum de la Bergerette, where the hot summers and fertile soil result in generally ‘staggering growth’, Q. floribunda (from S. Haddock’s own collection) reached 4 m in nine years (Lamant 2004), and is now over 5 m tall (S. Haddock, pers. comm.
-2006).
-Haddock’s collection was made in 1995 from Kalam in the Swat Valley, Northwest Frontier Province, Pakistan, at around 2100 m, where winter snows are deep; he also made subsequent gatherings at about 2200 m at Murree, northeast of Islamabad.
+An old tree at High Beeches, England was identified in 2005 by Allen Coombes.
+It came from Aldenham House before 1932 and was grown as Q. agrifolia or Q. wislizeni; it measured 15 m × 68 cm dbh in 2018 (Tree Register 2020).
+This case aside, Quercus floribunda is represented in the United Kingdom by young specimens, all grown from EPAK 172, collected in Pakistan in 1995 and quite widely distributed to British gardens from Kew (as Q. glauca): two plants at the Sir Harold Hillier Gardens measured 9.8 m × 23.3 cm dbh in 2020 (Barry Clarke pers. comm.) and 4.3 m × 4.5 cm dbh in 2012 respectively (Royal Botanic Garden Edinburgh 2020).
+Four plants from the same collection are at Wakehurst Place.
+Shaun Haddock also collected this species and at his Arboretum de la Bergerette, France, the hot summers and fertile soil result in generally ‘staggering growth’.
+His first collection was made in 1995 from Kalam in the Swat Valley, Northwest Frontier Province, Pakistan, at around 2100 m, where winter snows are deep.
+At La Bergerette this reached 4 m in nine years (Lamant 2004) and in 2021 was 7.2 m × 20 cm at 1.2 m.
+He also made gatherings in 1998 at about 2200 m at Murree, northeast of Islamabad and the larger of two trees from this collection was 8.1 m tall × 21 cm at 1.2 m having overtaken the earlier collection probably due to being in a location with more moisture.
 In France at least, Q. floribunda seems to be a ‘good doer’ and drought-resistant (S. Haddock, pers. comm.
-2006).
+2021; Grimshaw & Bayton 2009).